Abdorithm/AirBnB_clone/README.md

 # Unittests

-- Tested instance initiation and instance method of the <code>BaseModel</code> class.
+- Tested instance initiation and instance methods of the <code>BaseModel</code> class